xStarbound/xStarbound/README.md

 7. `mkdir -p ${sbInstall}/xsb-win64; cp dist-windows/* ${sbInstall}/xsb-win64/`
 8. `mkdir -p ${sbInstall}/xsb-assets; cp assets/xSBassets ${sbInstall}/xsb-assets/`
 9. Optionally configure Steam or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `${sbInstall}/xsb-win64/xclient.exe` through WINE/Proton (or on your Windows install).

-> **Note:** `mimalloc` gets built into the binaries as if xSB-2 were built on MSVC — no manual loading or tinkering required.

 > **Note:** Gentoo users will need to compile MinGW with `_GLIBCXX_USE_CXX11_ABI` enabled (`-D_GLIBCXX_USE_CXX11_ABI=1`) to avoid linker errors.